chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 scope of the routine.
 The individual elements of the tuple are considered to be `const` and cannot be modified.

+-- TODO: Describe the following in terms of the (A) and (B) tuples.

+- The default intent is the burrito intent
+- Ref intent
+- Const intent

+-- "Ref and const ref arguments" require a (B) tuple.

 .. _Tuple_Return_Behavior:

 Tuple Return Behavior